 “It was very energizing to get to spend time learning from a group of young people that are doing really exciting work outside of your field,” said Williams, the Charles R. Schwab Professor of Economics.

 This year, COVID-19 altered the program slightly.
-Because of pandemic restrictions, the Visiting Fellows program was put on hiatus for one year, but is planning to welcome a new cohort of junior faculty in coming months.
+Because of pandemic restrictions, the Visiting Fellows program was put on hiatus for one year, but is planning to welcome a new cohort of junior faculty in the coming months.
 And while postdoctoral fellows worked remotely, they had many opportunities to meet and collaborate with SIEPR faculty and other university researchers.
 The postdoc conference, which took place virtually, was just one example of how the researchers were able to capitalize on their experience at SIEPR.

 The postdoctoral fellows who presented are:

 - Kwabena Donkor, a 2020 PhD in agriculture and resource economics from UC Berkeley who will soon join Stanford’s Graduate School of Business as an assistant professor.
 Donkor’s research looks at firm pricing strategies, consumer decision-making, the Affordable Care Act, and labor supply.
 During his SIEPR fellowship, he studied how social norms influence how much New York City taxicab passengers tip drivers and what happens when given a pop-up menu suggesting specific amounts.